mspalti/iiif_dspace_workflows/README.md

 that are important for the IIIF implementation.
 The ability to add meaningful labels to bitstreams, such as "cover", "chapter", "side", "back", and other more domain-specific labels is a basic requirement.
 The IIIF spec also recommends accurate height and width dimensions for canvases, based on the size of image to be rendered.
 These requirements could be addressed by adding metadata fields to the bitstream.
-For now, that is beyond the scope of the initial pull request.
+For now, that's beyond the scope of this initial pull request.
 I opted instead to provide this metadata via a json file that resides in the `IIIF` bundle.

 The `info.json` file is a work-in-progress.
 Details are [provided in the PR description](https://github.com/DSpace/DSpace/pull/3210).
 Note that this `info.json` file is not required ... but is recommended.
 Without the file the IIIF manifest will be rendered using default labels and height/width values.

 One caveat is that there's currently no tooling for creating or modifying the `info.json` file.
-It would not be difficult to do this in a separate PR, either for the `info.json` file itself or for additional bitstream metadata if we decide that's the best solution.
+Such tooling would not be difficult to create in a separate PR, either for the `info.json` file itself or for additional bitstream metadata if we decide that's the best solution.

 One final note about metadata.
 IIIF `ranges` are a nifty way to create navigation within a multi-image document.
 I've included this in the `info.json sequences` property as an array.
-It may also be possible to create manifest ranges by adding a range property to bitstream metadata.
+Alternatively, it may be possible to create manifest ranges by adding a 4th additional property for `ranges` to bitstream metadata.

+So to sum up, I added the `info.json` file as a way to provide metadata needed by IIIF without making additions to the existing DSpace data model.
+I think those additions would be reasonable since they involve just a few additional properties for bitstreams.
+But meanwhile, you'll need to provide an `info.json` file if you want to create IIIF views with custom properties.

 # Additional Requirements